skypjack/entt/README.md

 system and introduce logic in a different way, usually without resorting to the introduction of other components.

-The `EnTT` framework offers a minimal support to this paradigm by introducing a few classes that users can use to define and execute cooperative processes.
+`EnTT` offers a minimal support to this paradigm by introducing a few classes that users can use to define and execute cooperative processes.

 ## The process